SADDLE

 es: PLANTILLA: (1)

-The design can be cut out in two ways; both are painted on to a tile prepared with an opaque white glaze-base.
+The design can be cut out in the following two ways; both are painted onto a tile prepared with an opaque white glaze-base.

 Stencil filing is important, because you get such a large quantity that they become very difficult to recognize.
 Keep a photo of the finished design, give it a name, then mark the stencils for the design with name and number as shown in Stenciling – with many colors.
 In this design there are four tile designs, A1 has 7 stencils, B1 has 4, C1 has 2 and D1 has 3, so in all there are 16 stencils.
-They must be kept flat; the best way is between pages from old magazines, putting a stencil between each page, a photo of the finished design at the front, then together in a plastic file, so the photo can be seen and keep all the different files flat in a box
+They must be kept flat; the best way is between the pages of old magazines, putting a stencil between each page and a photo of the finished design at the front.
+Then put them together in a plastic file, so the photo can be seen and keep all the different files flat in a box.

-Preparing paper: If there are going to be a lot made, specially prepared paper can be purchased.
+Preparing paper: Ifyou are going to make a lot of stencils, specially prepared paper can be purchased.

 Three ways to prepare paper to make it less absorbent;